pedram-enayati-kashani/bookmark/8 seo.md

 you must prioritize your key word and after that you must show your key words to your customer if your customer confirmed that key words you can use in your prioritization

-+ if you wbat to know how many site used (searched word) in their site put your searched word in "" in search google like:
++ if you want to know how many site used (searched word) in their site put your searched word in "" in search google like:

 ```
 "teach java script"